-Depending on the size of your project, you may either want to build a chart component from scratch or rely on a third-party library.
-The cons of building your own chart component include excessive time consumption and continuous maintenance of the code.
-However, with the help of third-party libraries, you can easily create insightful data visualizations.
+Depending on the size of your project, you may either want to build a chart component from scratch or rely on third-party data visualization libraries.
+The cons of building your own component include excessive time consumption and continuous maintenance of the code.
+However, with the help of third-party React visualization libraries, you can easily create insightful data visualizations.

-This article contains a list of the top 6 ReactJS chart libraries, arranged in order of highest weekly downloads according to NPM Trends.
-The number of forks and stars on Github of each library are also highlighted.
+This article contains a list of the best ReactJS chart libraries, arranged in order of highest weekly downloads according to NPM Trends.
+To determine the best React data visualization library, we’ll also consider the number of forks and stars on Github for each library are also highlighted.

-Recharts is a library built on SVG elements with a light reliance on D3 submodules.
+Recharts is a React graph visualization library built on SVG elements with a light reliance on D3 submodules.
 Charts are easily created from decoupled, reusable ReactJS components.
 These charts can be customized by changing props and passing in custom components.

-This library is composable, reliable, powerful, and trusted by many professionals in the field.
+This React data visualization library is composable, reliable, powerful, and trusted by many professional developers.

 Installation: